thibaud-bv/microstack/README.md

 - `f`: pop from current current stack and push to other

 *Detailed description for each instruction coming soon*

+### Flags

+Flags can be used to alter the way the program will run, for example:

+- ignore the last nibble (as the instruction `0` is both `max` and padding)
+- other stuff probably

+Flags are not yet implemented.

 ### file extensions
 - .µ    : microstack program